 This paper examines the impact of minimum wages on earnings and employment in selected branches of the retail-trade sector, 1990-2005, using county-level data on employment and a panel regression framework that allows for county-specific trends in sectoral outcomes.
-We focus on particular subsectors within retail trade that are identified as particularly low-wage.
+We focus on specific subsectors within retail trade that are identified as particularly low-wage.
 We find little evidence of disemployment effects once we allow for geographic-specific trends.
-Rather, in many sectors the evidence suggests modest (but robust) positive employment effects.
-One explanation we consider for these 'perverse' effects is that minimum wages may have significant influences on product demand shifts.
+Indeed, in many sectors the evidence points to modest (but robust) positive employment effects.